 Further details can be found on the Sandfire America Resources Inc. website at www.sandfireamerica.com.

 Protecting the Smith River Valley watershed at Black Butte is the top priority for both Sandfire Resources America and the project’s stakeholders.
 The project is located north of the town of White Sulphur Springs and 19 stream miles from the confluence of Sheep Creek and the Smith River.
 Protecting water resources was a key consideration when planning the layout of the mine openings and facilities.

 Sandfire America undertook exhaustive testing to wholly understand the deposit and design the safest and most efficient mine in Montana’s history.
 As a result, the cemented tailings facility will be located one mile off Sheep Creek, out of the valley, in a saddle of Sawmill Hill.
 The mine tunnel entry will be 200 feet above the water level and all mine openings will be located above sea level.
 This is to prevent water from leaving the mine and mixing with creek water.

-Sandfire America has been gathering and analysing hydrological baseline information for six years to support a robust hydrologic model.
+Sandfire America has been gathering and analysing hydrological baseline information for seven years to support a robust hydrologic model.
 The project’s 78 monitoring stations include monitoring wells, piezometers, pump test wells, and stream flow and water quality monitoring sites.
 Sandfire America has committed to providing access to this monitoring data in an effort to be transparent.